SQream/sqream_docs/operational_guides/external_tables.rst

 Error Handling and Limitations
 ==================================
-* Error handling in foreign tables is limited.
+* Error handling in external tables is limited.
 Any error that occurs during source data parsing will result in the statement aborting.

 *
-   Foreign tables are logical and do not contain any data, their structure is not verified or enforced until a query uses the table.
+   External tables are logical and do not contain any data, their structure is not verified or enforced until a query uses the table.
    For example, a CSV with the wrong delimiter may cause a query to fail, even though the table has been created successfully:

    .. code-block:: psql